dorothyzh/MethylXcan/README.md

 We have developed the MethylXcan which can predict the transcriptome profiling lanscape (make it more specific on what people can actually get) based on DNA methylation data, and provide insights (genes and pathways that are more predictable) into the mechanism of these associations.

 ## <a name="compilation"></a> Prerequisites & Installation
 R 3.2.1 is suggested.
-Some R packages, like "glmnet" and "methods" are also required.
+Some R packages, like "glmnet" and "methods" are also required.They will be automatically installed.
-No installation should be performed.
-You only need to prepare the proper format of input files, and run one perl script on these files.
+No further installation is needed.
+You only need to format the input files acording to the requirement, and run one perl script on these files.

 ## <a name="usage"></a> Usage